-CHE2C02 PHYSICAL CHEMISTRY L Т Р C 0 a 2 0 0 2 Objective(s) To provide the students a thorough knowledge about different terminologies in thermodynamics and the continuity between different states of matter.
-To impart an idea about the basic principles of electrochemistry.
-Course outcome (s) CO1 To understand the importance of free energy in defining spontaneity.
-CO2 To realise the theories of different states of matter and their implication.
-CO3 To understand the basic principles of electrochemistry.
+CHE2C02 PHYSICAL CHEMISTRY L Т Р C 2 0 0 2 Objective(s) To provide the students a thorough know terminologies in thermodynamics and the cont states of matter.
+It will also impart an idea be electrochemistry. inuity betwe en diff erent Course outc ome (s) CO1 To understand the importance of free energy in de- fining spontar neity CO2 To realize the theories behind different state implication es of matter and their CO3 To understand the basic principles of electrochemi stry